prepare.blog

 Rule of thumb: If you can’t explain the basics of a skill to someone else in under two minutes, you haven’t practiced it enough.

-Urban Preppers vs. Rural Preppers: Why Your Location Changes Everything
+Urban vs. Rural: Your Location Changes Everything

 Most guides on survival skills for beginners assume you’re bugging out to the woods.
 But roughly 80% of Americans live in urban or suburban areas, and the skills that matter most shift based on your environment.

-• Urban: Open flame indoors is a carbon monoxide and fire hazard.
-Your “firecraft” is safe indoor heating alternatives and knowing how to cook with a camp stove outdoors.
+Fire is a different equation.
+Open flame indoors is a carbon monoxide and fire hazard.
+Your urban “firecraft” is safe indoor heating alternatives and knowing how to cook with a camp stove outdoors.
+Rural?
+You can actually use fire, and firewood processing — splitting, drying, storing — becomes genuinely critical.

 The skill that bridges both worlds?
 Bartering and people skills.
 In urban environments, neighbors are your most immediate resource and potential threat.
 In rural settings, distance creates isolation, and trading labor or goods with nearby homesteads can mean the difference between struggling and stabilizing.

-Bottom line: Don’t let generic advice override your actual environment.
+Don’t let generic advice override your actual environment.
 A fifth-floor apartment dweller and a homesteader on 20 acres need the same categories of preparation but very different implementations.

-What NOT to Buy: Gear That Sounds Great but Underperforms
+What NOT to Buy: Gear That Underperforms

 Part of building prepper skills is recognizing marketing dressed up as preparedness.
 I’ve field-tested a lot of gear, and some of the most popular items are genuinely disappointing when it matters.